 Thinking About Retirement: A Checklist

-- In the weeks before you retire, obtain a college retiree I.D. card to use in the library and other university facilities (per Article 27.6 of the PSC/CUNY contract).
+- Before you retire, request and obtain a college retiree ID card to use the library and other facilities.

 - Full-time teaching faculty, library faculty and faculty counselors may retain their current CUNY email address upon retirement.
 You should receive a form from HR to request to retain it.
 HEOs, CLTs, Research Associates and Assistants may request a “retiree” email address but must do so as part of filing paperwork to retire (one-time).

 - Faculty members who wish to request “emeritus” status should contact their department chair and copy the college HR Office.
 Procedures for approval vary by college; for tenured full Professors who have worked at CUNY for more than ten years, it should be automatic, but you must request it.

 Retirement from CUNY requires thought, planning and a lot of paperwork, so start now!